 To pass the course, the final grade should be at least of 5 points.
+If the student does not pass the course, this official grade (the one in the "actas", will be the result of the individual exam).

 If the student does not pass the course, a new individual exam will take place in July, with the same structure and with the same weight in the total grade as in February.
-The course final grade in July will be the weighted sum of the grade of the final exam in July and the corresponding practical session's grade obtained during the first semester.
+The final grade in July will be the weighted sum of the grade of the final exam in July and the practical session's grade obtained during the first semester.
 However, the student will also have the right to repeat individually the Power Point to improve his/her grade using new data given to him/her by the professor, doing also again the error test.
 To do so, the student must send the professor a signed statement indicating explicitly that (s)he renounces his/her practical sessions' grade at least ten days before the date fixed for the July exam.